Elizabeth Warren calls for eliminating Senate filibuster for legislation

 According to excerpts of her planned remarks released by her presidential campaign Friday morning, Warren will echo this idea in her speech to the NAN, a civil rights organization founded by Rev. Al Sharpton, who hosts "PoliticsNation" on MSNBC.

+Several 2020 candidates are making appearances at the four-day convention this week, attempting to woo Sharpton and make inroads with the influence he carries among progressives and African-American voters.

-Warren’s announcement comes just two days after Senate Republicans invoked the "nuclear option" to limit debate time on certain nominees, which they did in order to speed up confirmations.
+Warren's announcement, meanwhile, comes just two days after Senate Republicans invoked the "nuclear option" to limit debate time on certain nominees, which they did in order to speed up confirmations.
 It's also one of perhaps few issues on which she and President Donald Trump seem to agree.

 Throughout his time in office, Trump has repeatedly urged Senate Majority Leader Mitch McConnell, R-Ky., to eliminate the filibuster for legislation.
 McConnell has rejected that idea, arguing that it’s the only procedural rule that is intended to force bipartisanship on legislation.